CentreForDigitalHumanities/hello-kubernetes-world/README.md

 Presentation and relevant material.
 Visit on https://centrefordigitalhumanities.github.io/hello-kubernetes-world/

-## How to get a presentation site up and running
+## How to get a presentation website up and running
 Basic HTML and GIT knowledge is required.
 - Create a new repository on GitHub
 - Clone it locally